Oxford Capital Growth EIS

 - £25,000 minimum investment

 Oxford Capital was founded in 1999 by Ted and David Mott as a venture capital investment company typically looking at early-stage opportunities coming out of Oxford University.
 The scope was widened to encompass the whole of the UK.

 To start, Oxford Capital invested in the life sciences sector.
 It then rode the renewable energy wave (and still does) and delivered some excellent returns to investors.
 Oxford Capital has now come full circle to return to early-stage technology investments.

 In 2015 Tom Bradley joined as Partner to refocus Oxford Capital’s growth strategy and to ensure it was investing in the best areas with the best expertise.
 Mr Bradley leads the Ventures team, whose members have more than 70 years of Venture Capital experience combined.

-The team looks at about 1,200–1,500 opportunities a year and generally has first round meetings with about 30-50 companies a month.
+The team looks at well over 2,000 companies a year and generally has about 600-700 first round meetings.
 Obviously not many pass the first round and only about 5 or 6 a month are looked at in more depth.
-Overall Oxford Capital makes about 5-6 new investments a year.
+Overall Oxford Capital makes about 4-6 new investments a year.

 The team likes starting with small investments and adding more to the successful ones over time.
 They are fully engaged “hands on” investors with early stage companies as that's when they believe they can have the most influence on a business’s success and it helps them assess the quality of management.

 In companies with high growth potential, a lot of the investment goes into R&D. However, in the majority of companies it goes into widening out the product range, sales and marketing.
 The companies invested in often benefit from the wider knowledge-based EIS rules that allow a greater level of investment and into older companies than other more traditional EIS companies.